Oskar Kokoschka: "Degeneracy" and World War II

 Deemed a "degenerate" by the Nazis, Kokoschka fled Austria in 1934 for Prague.
-In Prague his name was adopted by a group of other expatriate artists, the Oskar-Kokoschka-Bund (OKB), though Kokoschka declined participation with their group.
+In Prague his name was adopted by a group of other expatriate artists, the Oskar-Kokoschka-Bund (OKB), though Kokoschka did not participate in the group (largely to protect his family) he acknowledged the importance of their group.
 He obtained Czechoslovak citizenship in 1935.
 In 1938, when the Czechs began to mobilize for the expected invasion by the Wehrmacht, he fled to the United Kingdom and remained there during the war.
 With the help of the British Committee for Refugees from Czechoslovakia (later the Czech Refugee Trust Fund), all members of the OKB were able to escape through Poland and Sweden.

 During World War II, Kokoschka painted anti-Fascist works such as the allegory What We Are Fighting For (1943).
 Kokoschka left the bustling city center of London and settled in Polperro, in Cornwall.
 While residing in this seaside village, Kokoschka made paintings depicting landscapes of the harbor, along with The Crab, which began a series of works embedded with political allegories resisting the Nazi regime.
 Kokoschka’s The Crab was painted between 1939 and 1940, and captures the view of the harbor from the artist’s house in Polperro.
 This work functions as a self-portrait of the artist, where Kokoschka is the swimmer representing Czechoslovakia.
 The large crab is symbolic of Neville Chamberlain, the British Prime Minister at the time the painting was created.
 In explaining this painting, Kokoschka said the crab “would only have to put out one claw to save him from drowning, but remains aloof.”
 Further, this painting demonstrates the instability he felt as a result of German occupation forcing him to seek refuge in other countries across Europe.
 This landscape painting, amongst others by Kokoschka, were brought with him to London unfinished where they were transformed into political allegories.
 While in London, Kokoschka also painted The Red Egg, another political painting referencing the destruction of Czechoslovakia.
 In this satirical painting, Kokoschka comments on the Munich Agreement of 1938 with grotesque caricatures of Benito Mussolini and Adolf Hitler.

 During several summer months, he and his young Czech wife, Oldřiška “Olda” Palkovská Kokoschka (1915–2009), lived in Ullapool, a village in Wester Ross, Scotland.
 There he drew with coloured pencil (a technique he developed in Scotland), and painted many local landscape views in watercolour.
 While in Ullapool, Kokoschka painted a portrait of his friend, the wealthy industrialist Ferdinand Bloch-Bauer, Uncle of Maria Altmann.
 The painting hangs at the Kunsthaus Museum in Zurich.
 Between 1941–1946 he and Olda spent several weeks each summer with the Czech Professor Emil Korner at his home The House of Elrig in Wigtownshire.